 These tips can help you create your own sustainable garden:

-Cover crops, also known as green manure, are grasses and legumes that grow quickly.
-As soon as summer crops are harvested and the last, struggling tomato plant has succumbed to frost, you can plant your cover crops.
+Even before summer crops are harvested and the last, struggling tomato plant has succumbed to frost, you can plant your cover crops.
 Any rains that come will help speed their growth.
-Before they can flower, they are cut back and/or tilled back into the soil.

 Grass family cover crops